kohlerb1/MouseChat/UseCaseDoc.md

 Communication Diagram:

 ## 3) Sending a Message to a Single Reciever
-    Summary:The user will specify who they want to send a message to via the reciever's username.
+    Summary:The user will specify who they want to send a message to via the receiver's username.
 They will then type their message into a text box, click the send button, and the message will be sent to that user.
 The text box will then clear.

     Basic Course of Events:
         1) User will specify who they want to send a message to by looking up their username